Chao21/Chao21.github.io/_pages/research.md

 Starting from my Ph.D. career (2020-present), my research covers land use/cover classification, quantifying climatic effects of land use/cover change, and evaluation and validation of remote sensing-derived products.
 Detailed work include three parts:

-(1) remote sensing-based mapping of irrigated croplands in China
+(1) Remote sensing-based mapping of irrigated croplands in China

-(2) quantification of irrigation cooling effects on land surface temperature
+(2) Quantification of irrigation cooling effects on land surface temperature

-(3) evaluation of existing high-resolution cropland datasets
+(3) Evaluation of existing high-resolution cropland datasets

 **1. Remote Sensing-based Mapping of Irrigated Croplands in China**